Elliptic surfaces and linear systems with fat points: Introduction

 We are following the convention that empty linear systems have dimension $-1$.

 The expected dimension is a lower bound for the actual dimension.
 Linear systems for which the two are equal are called \emph{nonspecial}, while the others are called \emph{special}.
-In the much-studied case $S = {\mathbb P}^2$, we have the famous Segre-Harbourne-Gimigliano-Hirschowitz conjecture, which roughly states that such a linear system is special if and only if, after blowing up the $n$ general points $p_1,p_2,...,p_n$, it contains a multiple $(-1)$-curve in its base locus.
+In the much-studied case $S = {\mathbb P}^2$, we have the famous Segre-Harbourne-Gimigliano-Hirschowitz conjecture, which roughly states that such a linear system is special if and only if, after blowing up the $n$ general (in fact, \emph{very} general if $\deg {\sh L}$ is not fixed beforehand) points $p_1,p_2,...,p_n$, it contains a multiple $(-1)$-curve in its base locus.

 The main example we will be concerned with is the surface obtained by projectivizing the unique rank $2$ vector bundle ${\sh V}$ on a genus one curve $E$, which can be obtained from a nontrivial extension of the form $0 \to {\sh O}_E \to {\sh V} \to {\sh O}_E \to 0$.
-Since ${\sh V}$ is often called the "Atiyah vector bundle," we will agree to call its projectivization $\smash{ S = \underline{\mathrm{Proj}}_E\mathrm{Sym }({\sh V}^\vee) }$ the Atiyah ruled surface.
+Since ${\sh V}$ is often called the ``Atiyah vector bundle,'' we will agree to call its projectivization $\smash{ S = \underline{\mathrm{Proj}}_E\mathrm{Sym }({\sh V}^\vee) }$ the Atiyah ruled surface.
 However, we will only be concerned with one specific line bundle, namely ${\sh L} = {\sh O}_S(F_q+\ell E_\infty)$, where $F_q$ is the fiber of some arbitrary point $q \in E(\kk)$, $E_\infty$ is the section of $S$ induced by the first copy of the structure sheaf in the extension above and $\ell$ is a positive integer.

 The main observation concerning the Atiyah ruled surface is that any collection of $n \geq 1$ general fat points $\mathrm{Spec}({\sh O}_{S,p_i}/\mathfrak{m}_{p_i}^{m_i}) \subset S$ of arbitrary weights $m_i$ impose the expected number of conditions on $|F_q+\ell E_\infty|$ (for all $\ell \geq 0$), if and only if this condition holds for $n=1$, cf. part (a) of Theorem \ref{main theorem 2}.